owoshch/owoshch.github.io/_posts/2018-3-17-grammar_checker.md

 We used the following configuration:

 * Embed a word and its neightboors using [GloVe](https://nlp.stanford.edu/projects/glove/) vectors.
-...
-We made experiments for window sizes 3, 5 and 7 which corresponds to 1, 2 or 3 neighboor words for a given center word.
+...We made experiments for window sizes 3, 5 and 7 which corresponds to 1, 2 or 3 neighboor words for a given center word.
 * Apply a one-hidden-layer neural network to classify a given word.
-...
-We introduces four classes with respect to particular determiners before a given word: O for a blank space, A, AN and THE
+...We introduces four classes with respect to particular determiners before a given word: O for a blank space, A, AN and THE

 #### Data